opentofu/opentofu/docs/static-evaluation.md

 The solution proposed is to perform the module expansion during the config process, if the references in the expansion expression are known at that time.
 This is easier said than done as will be expanded upon below, particularly due to the fact that not all expansion expressions can be evaluated due to references that are not known at config time and that must continue to be supported.

+Note: There is a case to not implement this complexity.
+It *may* be possible to work around the provider scenario explicitly and forbid the use of any values derived from a count/for_each in a static context.
+Given the required effort to introduce this complexity, this should be seriously considered.

 ## Plan of Attack